Juca-77/Souls-Duel/docs/README.md

 ### IMPLEMENTED FEATURES

-- **Move** - The game character is able to move with the WASD keys.
+- **Move** - The game character can be controlled using the WASD keys.
-- **HP** - The player have hearth points.
+- **HP** - The player has health points.
-- **Get hitted** - If the character get hitted he will lose Health Points(HP).
+- **Get hit** - If the character gets hit, he will lose Health Points (HP).
-- **Enemys** - There is a display area where the enemys will be displayed in a Ascii design.
+- **Enemies** - An area displays enemies in an ASCII design.
-- **Different attacks** - The enemys have diferent combinations of attacks.
+- **Different attacks** - Enemies have various combinations of attacks.
-- **Menu** - There is a menu with play option.
+- **Menu** - The game includes a menu with a play option.
-- **Music** - Music in the menus/in game and hit sound effect.
+- **Music** - There is music in the menus and in-game, along with hit sound effects.
-- **Skin** - The hero is not a letter, using FontForge we 'created' him as a hearth.
+- **Skin** - The hero is not represented by a letter; using FontForge, we crafted their appearance as a heart.
-- **Levels** - The player is able to play in 4 different levels.
+- **Levels** - Players can experience four different levels.

-As inspiration and ilustration (Mockup) of what the game will look like (or at least we tried to make it look like) there's this GIFs of two Undertale fights:
+As inspiration and illustration (Mockup), here are GIFs of two Undertale fights:

 <p align="center" justify="center">
   <img src="gifs/undertale-fight-sans.gif"/>